anfusion/natours_website/README.md

-Advanced CSS tecjhniques written in Sas - check out the nifty design of this site built in Jonas's CSS course.
+Advanced CSS techniques written in Sass - check out the nifty design of this site built in Jonas's CSS course.

 https://anfusion.github.io/natours.html